Rdui/first_django_project/README.md

 ## Project description:

-Online game store for JavaScript game \n
+Online game store for JavaScript game

 The code is running in here: https://infinite-depths-87833.herokuapp.com/store/login/